Day 108 of a Year Long Road Trip Along America’s Scenic Byways

 After cashing in on the Arizona bonanza, Ed Schieffelin went back to the mining life he knew so well.
 He prospected in Alaska in 1882, and later in the Pacific Northwest.

 Schieffelin died in Grant County, Oregon, on May 14, 1897, at the age of 49.
 At his request, he was returned to Tombstone for burial nine days after his death.
-He was afforded a grand funeral at Schieffelin Hall.
-He was laid to rest on a hillside about a mile from town (beneath a marker in the shape of a miner’s claim).
+He was afforded a grand funeral at Schieffelin Hall and was laid to rest on a hillside about a mile from town (beneath a marker in the shape of a miner’s claim).

 From Mining to Tourism